Golf-Lefty lights up Ocean Course to seize early clubhouse lead | Sports-Games

 Golf-Lefty lights up Ocean Course to seize early clubhouse lead

-Six birdies earned five-time major winner Phil Mickelson a one-stroke clubhouse lead as brutal and blustery conditions tested the early starters at the Ocean Course in the second round of the PGA Championship on Friday.
+Six birdies earned five-time major winner Phil Mickelson a two-stroke early clubhouse lead as brutal and blustery conditions tested competitors at the Ocean Course in the second round of the PGA Championship on Friday.
 Mickelson, bidding to become the oldest major winner, started on the back nine but a trio of bogeys left him at two over after nine holes.

-Six birdies earned five-time major winner Phil Mickelson a one-stroke clubhouse lead as brutal and blustery conditions tested the early starters at the Ocean Course in the second round of the PGA Championship on Friday.
+Six birdies earned five-time major winner Phil Mickelson a two-stroke early clubhouse lead as brutal and blustery conditions tested competitors at the Ocean Course in the second round of the PGA Championship on Friday.

 "I had to be patient but I was able to make a few birdies there," the 44-time PGA Tour winner, who has not won a major since 2013, told reporters.
 "I'm heading into the weekend with an opportunity."